 The board meets regularly to monitor the current state of business and to determine its future strategic direction.
-During the financial year the board comprised four executive directors and three non-executive directors.
+During the first half of the financial year the board comprised three executive directors and three non-executive directors.
+In the second half of the year, the number of executive directors reduced to two.
 The non-executive directors are independent of executive management and none of the non-executive directors participate in share option or other executive remuneration schemes nor do they qualify for pension benefits.

 Although two of the non-executive directors have served for more than ten years, their knowledge and advice are considered invaluable to the group.
 Directors are expected to attend external courses and seminars to maintain and develop their board competencies.